pitosalas/cleancont/output/2021-05-24-the-fastest-way-to-clone-an-sd-card-on-macos-8211-jaimyn8217s-blog.md

 ---
 title: "The fastest way to clone an SD card on macOS – Jaimyn’s Blog"
-subtitle: "[ The fastest way to clone an SD card on macOS – Jaimyn’s Blog](https://blog.jaimyn.dev/the-fastest-..."
+subtitle: "The fastest way to clone an SD card on macOS – Jaimyn’s Blog"
 category: "249"
 tags: []
 date: "2021-05-24"